Skip to content

 In more recent times the building has been converted into a retreat centre for a residential community and for guests.
 The space now houses office space, residential areas, rooms for meditation and yoga, and more.
 There is also an adjacent guesthouse, in a more modern building.

-Motivations for energy efficiency work
+Motivation for energy efficiency

 At The Abbey, ensuring comfort for both residents and guests is paramount.
 Despite spending significantly on heating costs, numerous complaints about cold rooms prompted proactive measures.
 Because of these issues an energy efficiency assessment was commissioned and implemented recommended improvements to enhance the guest experience.